 - Principal plus interest earned and credited but not withdrawn.

-There is a 10-day grace period before a CD will be automatically renewed.
-Maturing funds can be distributed by check, ACH or wire transfer, or transfer to a Bread Financial High-Yield Savings account.
+There is a 10-day grace period before a CD will automatically renew.
+Maturing funds can be distributed by check, ACH or wire transfer, or transferred to a Bread Financial High-Yield Savings account.

-The Deposit Account Terms document provides a great deal of useful information about the ins-and-outs of Bread Financial transactions.
+The Deposit Account Terms document provides a great deal of useful information concerning how Bread Financial transactions work.

 High-Yield Savings Account

-The High-Yield Savings Account (HYSA) currently earns 1.65% APY on balances.
-In the past five months, a total of 105 bps has been added.
-The minimum opening deposit is $100, but the 1.65% APY applies to all balances between $1 and $10 million.
+Following a 50 bps increase about two weeks ago, the High-Yield Savings Account (HYSA) currently earns 3.50% APY on balances.
+In the past six months, a total of 250 bps has been added to the HYSA APY.
+The minimum opening deposit is $100, but the 3.50% APY applies to all balances between $1 and $10 million.

 Funding and Accessing

-Deposits made to the HYSA can be done by check, ACH, wire transfer, or transfered from another Bread Financial account.
+Deposits made to the HYSA can be in the form of a check, ACH, wire transfer, or a transfer from another Bread Financial account.
 There is no limit on the number of external accounts that can be linked.
 According to CSR, the average hold time for an ACH transfer is between 1-3 business days, with hold times for larger amounts (six figures plus) being slightly longer, but a variety of reviews by DA readers dispute those hold times.
 (See DA Reader Reviews below.)

 This is a standard online savings account with no ATM/debit card; any withdrawals must be made through ACH or wire.
 There are no dollar limits on ACH withdrawals initiated by an external bank.
 There is no excessive transaction fee for withdrawals in excess of the standard six withdrawals per statement cycle, because withdrawals beyond the six are not permitted.
 If you do attempt to make a seventh withdrawal, Bread Financial may “deny and/or reject the transfer, and we may close your Account.”

-While a Bread Financial account is fee-free (including free monthly maintenance, ACH transfer, online statements, and incoming wire transfers), there are three fees which can be charged:
+While a Bread Financial account is fee-free (including free monthly maintenance, ACH transfer, online statements, and incoming wire transfers), there are three fees to be aware of:

 - $5 per request for paper statements